jakubkottnauer/hull-solver/README.md

 - `-p` - float size under which the domains need to get to finish the calculation - try to fiddle with this value to get good results.
 If unspecified, 1.0 will be used.
 - `-h` - heuristic you want to use, currently supported values are `rand`, `max-cand`, `dom-first`.
 If unspecified, `rand` will be used.

-The file path when running under Mono on Linux/OSX is relative to the root of the project!
-E.g. `mono ./bin/Debug/HullSolver.exe -f tests/test1 -p 0.5`.

 # License
 GNU GPL